mykeylab/eos-stake-token/README.md

 ## Extra features in MYKEY

-If Smart Contract of dapps implement action's in this sample, they will get build-in features and better experiences in MYKEY App.
+If Smart Contract of dapps use the tranfer protocol in this sample, they will get build-in features and better experiences in MYKEY App.

 Their dapps can use upcoming MYKEY SDK to build safe and solid dapps with basic token economy mechanism rapidly.